-A highlight of Grade 5 is our public speaking program.
-Students explore a range of speech writing strategies and develop their delivery skills through a variety of public speaking experiences, from the impromptu to the meticulously planned and rehearsed.
-This program culminates in a fantastic public speaking evening, where students showcase their newly developed skills for parents.
+A highlight of Year 5 is our public speaking program.
+Students explore a range of speech writing strategies and develop their delivery skills through a variety of public speaking experiences.
+They develop their public speaking skills through writing and performing speeches, mini-debating and composing a monologue on a significant Australian migrant.
+The speeches are presented to their parents.

-As members of the senior school, students participate in our athletics carnival and cross country championships, join the school choir/ band and complete ICAS competitions.
+As members of the senior school, students participate in our athletics carnival and cross country championships.

 Our students in Year 5 and 6 learn French, in addition to Mandarin.
-They have the opportunity to participate in an optional one week French Camp to Noumea, New Caledonia.
-This camp includes French lessons, followed by practising French in the Noumea community / markets and shops.
+They have the opportunity to participate in an optional one week French trip to Noumea, New Caledonia.
+This trip includes French lessons, followed by practising French in the Noumea community / markets and shops.

 We offer many exciting incursions and excursions that link to our main area of investigation for the term.
 Aboriginal studies are integrated into literacy learning and public speaking.
 Science learning investigates States of matter ( chemical) and Solar system ( Earth and Space).
 Technology learning investigates the Solar system - investigating forces in a designed system.
-Health learning investigates Healthy communities and our personal identity.
-Geography learning investigates Europe and North America in relation to Australia.
-History learning investigates How did Australian colonies develop- the gold rush and Who were the people who came to Australia and why?.

-Our school student well being program is based on the 'Resilience, Rights & Respectful relationshops' program.
+Our school student well being program is based on the 'Resilience, Rights & Respectful relationships' program.
 We also develop mindfulness strategies.